SFUStatgen/SeqFamStudy/README.md

 # SeqFamStudy
 Simulated Sequencing Study of Lymphoid Cancer Families

-This repository contains the RMarkdown files to generate the simulated data for an exome-sequencing study of 150 families ascertained to contain at least three members affected with lymphoid cancer.
+This repository contains the RMarkdown files and other scripts to generate the simulated data for an exome-sequencing study of 150 families ascertained to contain at least three members affected with lymphoid cancer.
 The following flow chart explains our work flow.

 ![Flow Chart](https://github.com/SFUStatgen/SeqFamStudy/blob/main/SLiM/Supplementary%20Materials/Flow%20Chart.png)